Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Empirical Application

-I examine the effectiveness of my method when units are randomly assigned into the experimental and observational groups.
-I focus on a case when the observational group is large with $n_O = \frac{N_O}{2}$ units and the experimental group is small with $n_E = \frac{N_E}{100}$ units.
+To examine the effectiveness of my method, I focus on a case when the data sample includes a large number of observational units, with $n_O = 190,000$, and a small number of experimental units, with $n_E = 10,000$.
 This sample can be simulated by randomly drawing $n_O$ units from the observational data and $n_E$ units from the experimental data.
-I repeatedly draw $M = 10,000$ such samples and perform estimation on each sample.
-In order to evaluate the performance of different estimators, I approximate the true causal effect $\beta_1$ by estimating it using the original experimental dataset in these selected locations.\footnote{This approximation is sufficient for approximating MSE because the size of the original experimental dataset is $100$ times the size of the experimental sample.}
+I repeatedly draw $10,000$ such samples and perform estimation on each sample.
+The resulting estimates are then compared to the approximated ground truth, which is estimated using all experimental data and has values of $\theta_1 = 0.14$ and $\theta_2 = -0.23$.\footnote{This approximation is sufficient for evaluating MSE because the size of the original experimental dataset is more than $40$ times the size of the small experimental sample.}

-Table \ref{tab:one_location_summary} reports the bias, variance, and MSE of different estimators discussed in Section \ref{sec:estimator_comparison_simulation} across 10,000 replications.
-To characterize the efficiency gain, I compare the MSE of these methods with a benchmark that uses only a random sample of experimental data for estimation.
-The $OLS$ using observational data has large bias due to endogeneity.
-The incorrect IV approach also has large bias, because the variable $Z_i$ violates the exclusion restriction and is not a valid instrumental variable.
-In comparison, the combined GMM method has a efficiency gain of $24.2\%$ when using a first-stage covariate that explains $57\%$ of variation in ranking.
-If firms have more information on how $X$ in generated in the observational data, this efficiency can further increase.